yhahn/searchlight/INSTALL.markdown

 on `admin/settings/search/backend`.
 Any additional settings for your backend (ports, ttl, etc.) can be configured here.

+To get started quickly, a `searchlight_basic` module is available.
+It has a simple datasource configuration and search view configured to use Searchlight.
+Enable this module if you are testing Searchlight out for the first time.
+You can leave this module disabled if you plan on configuring your own datasource and views.

 4. Configure the datasource(s) for your website
 -----------------------------------------------
 Searchlight allows you to define what content on your site will be indexed.
-Searchlight provides a default and very basic `node` table datasource called `searchlight_node`.
+Searchlight basic (if you chose to enable it above) provides a default and very basic `node` table datasource called `searchlight_node`.
 If you would like to index content beyond basic node properties you should edit the existing datasource or create a new one at `admin/settings/search/datasource`.
 You can also create new datasources for indexing other base tables like users or comments.

 5. Generate configuration files for your search service